ashishpatel26/algorithms/symbol-tables/README.md

-Definition: the [Symbol Table](https://en.wikipedia.org/wiki/Symbol_table) data structure associates a key to a value.
+A [Symbol Table](https://en.wikipedia.org/wiki/Symbol_table) data structure associates a key to a value.
 They are also known as associative arrays, **maps**, or **dictionaries**.
 The client can insert key-value pair in the table and can later return the value using the key.
 It is not possible to have **duplicated keys** because when a new element associated with an existing key is added, the old key is kept and the associated value is overwritten.

 Implementation